zhengxs2018/express-ssr-demo/README.md

 Full code that covers all the requirements.

 A detailed README file including information on how to set up and run your application.

+## Todo List

+- [] The server side lacks session function, interception can only be done on the client side.
+- [] The ui is heavily dependent on the LocalStorage api, which is not good for server-side rendering.